ABOUT EPOCH FAILURE

 The video was quickly posted on BonJovi.com and the band’s Twitter and Facebook – an endorsement from Bon Jovi to be sure.
 Legendary co-writer Desmond Child also shared the video across his social networks, and forwarded it to co-writer Richie Sambora.
 In a joint statement of praise, Jon Bon Jovi and Desmond Child have said, “The powerful new version of ‘Livin’ On A Prayer’ by EPOCH FAILURE retells the intimate story of Tommy and Gina, set in an urgent urban landscape.
 It captures the song’s timeless message, lifting the banner of hope and faith for a whole new generation of working class heroes.
 EPOCH FAILURE is a winner.”
 After hearing the new interpretation, Sambora added, “I love it… Killer!”
 In March, 2016, their reinvention of this classic anthem reached the Top 10 on Spotify’s Viral 50 USA, which highlights the most shared and trending tracks in the country.

-Epoch Failure’s new “Warrior’s Hymn” EP is set for release in May, 2017.
+Epoch Failure’s new “Warrior’s Hymn” EP was released on May 26, 2017.
 The big hooks and commercial sensibilities remain, but this sophomore effort surpasses their 2015 debut in both emotional intensity and lyrical maturity.
 This is a collection of street anthems celebrating the bold, the broken and the believers.
 In much the same spirit as Epoch Failure’s “Champion” single, this upcoming EP is similarly built on a foundation of heart and grit that’s derived from the firsthand struggles these two Jersey natives have endured and overcome.
 As such, this is more than just an EP.
 It’s a personal sonic portrait.
-Real.
-Genuine.
-Truly epic.

 When asked to describe the group, singer Billy Joe sums it up nicely, “Epoch Failure is the voice of everyone who has fallen or stumbled, but still had the heart to stand up again and climb back into the ring.
 It’s about accepting our failures and turning a negative into a positive.
 You fight through the struggles and come out the other side better, wiser, and stronger as a result.
 And then, of course, always raise a glass or two to celebrate.”